 Staging may use scans or other imaging tests, such as x-ray, CT, MRI, bone scans with radioactive materials, or positron emission tomography (PET).
 The choice of staging test(s) depends on the type of cancer.
 CT is used to detect cancer in many parts of the body, including the brain and lungs and parts of the abdomen, including the adrenal glands, lymph nodes, liver, and spleen.
 MRI is of particular value in detecting cancers of the brain, bones, and spinal cord.

-Biopsies are often needed to confirm the presence of tumor for staging purposes and can sometimes be done together with the initial surgical treatment of a cancer.
+Biopsies are often needed to confirm the presence of tumor for staging purposes and can sometimes be done together with the initial surgical treatment of a cancer Surgery for Cancer Surgery is a traditional form of cancer treatment.
+It is the most effective in eliminating most types of cancer before it has spread to lymph nodes or distant sites (metastasized).
+Surgery may... read more .
 For example, during a laparotomy (an abdominal operation) to remove colon cancer, a surgeon removes nearby lymph nodes to check for spread of the cancer.
 During surgery for breast cancer, the surgeon biopsies or removes a lymph node located in the armpit (the first lymph nodes to which cancer is likely to spread, also called a sentinel lymph node) to determine whether the breast cancer has spread there.
 Evidence of spread, along with features of the primary tumor, helps the doctor determine whether further treatment is needed.

 When staging is based only on initial biopsy results, physical examination, and imaging, the stage is referred to as clinical.
 When the doctor uses results of a surgical procedure or additional biopsies, the stage is referred to as pathologic or surgical.
 The clinical and pathologic (surgical) stages may differ.